bvbohnen/X3_Customizer/Documentation.md

       Prevents docking music from playing when the player manually requests docking.

+ * Force_Infinite_Loop_Detection

+    Requires: L/x3story.obj

+      Use with caution.
+Turns on infinite loop detection in the script engine for all scripts.
+Once turned on, loop detection will stay on for running scripts even if this transform is removed.
+This is intended for limited debug usage, and should preferably not be applied to a main save file to avoid bugs when scripts are ended due to false positives.

+      An infinite loop is normally defined as at least 10k-20k operations occurring on the same time step (exact amount depending on alignment).
+False positives will occur when a script intentionally runs this many operations at once.
+This limit will be raised to 32k-64k by this transform to reduce false positives.
+In brief testing, false postivies were observed at game loading for OK Traders, SCS, and one XRM script.

  * Hide_Lasertowers_Outside_Radar

     Requires: L/x3story.obj

-      Prevents lasertowers from showing up on sector maps when outside the radar ranges of player ships, similar to normal ships.
-A side effect is that mines will be similarly hidden.
+      Prevents lasertowers and mines from showing up on sector maps when outside the radar ranges of player ships.

  * Keep_TLs_Hired_When_Empty